 The consolidated financial statements include the financial statements of the Company, its wholly owned subsidiaries, and its 80% owned subsidiary, CAIJ, Inc. (CAIJ).
+The equity attributable to the minority interest in CAIJ is shown as a non-controlling interest on the Company's consolidated balance sheet and the related net income is presented as net income attributable to non-controlling interest on the Company's consolidated statement of income for the year ended December 31, 2013.
+The non-controlling interest in CAIJ was immaterial and not included in the consolidated financial statements for all prior periods.
 All significant intercompany balances and transactions have been eliminated in consolidation.

-The Company regularly performs a review of its container fund arrangements with investors that it manages for investors to determine whether a fund is a variable interest entity (VIE) and whether the Company has a variable interest that provides it with a controlling financial interest and is the primary beneficiary of the VIE in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 810, Consolidation.
+The Company regularly performs a review of its container fund arrangements with investors to determine whether a fund is a variable interest entity (VIE) and whether the Company has a variable interest that provides it with a controlling financial interest and is the primary beneficiary of the VIE in accordance with ASC 810, Consolidation.
 If the fund is determined to be a VIE, a further analysis is performed to determine if the Company is a primary beneficiary of the VIE and meets both of the following criteria under Paragraph 14A of ASC 810: